-Prep sports teams are often at the mercy of the cyclical nature of a high school graduation and talent cycles.
-Despite having graduated a number of the state's best players over the past few years, the Coyotes have done as good a job of anyone at remaining relatively immune to the down-years that can produce.
+Prep sports teams are often at the mercy of the cyclical nature of high school graduation and talent cycles.
+Despite having graduated a number of the state's best players over the past few years, the Coyotes have done as good a job as anyone at remaining relatively immune to the down years those inherent problems can produce.

 Question: You guys were up big in this one but it got pretty interesting there at the end.
 What are you general thoughts on how the game went today?

 Auday: You know what, it was a good win.
 East has played a really hard schedule.
 They beat Highlands Ranch, a really excellent team, and they've been in dogfights with some other really good teams.
 I love the way we came out.
 We were up 4-0 after the first quarter and 11-5 after the third.
 I think we got a little tired and had way too many turnovers after that but I'm really proud of the guys for the way they followed the scouting report.

 East is such a good team that some of the stuff we threw at our guys in the gameplan was counterintuitive.
 But they executed it perfectly.
 Aside from a few rough stretches, we played a whale of a ballgame.